kuzudb/dspy-kuzu-demo/README.md

 The purpose of this project is to enrich the rather sparse data for each laureate from source 1 (we just have their name, category, and year of the prize) with the far richer information available in source 2 (the Nobel Prize API).
-This can be framed as an entity resolution task for DSPy and an LLM as follows:

 > [!IMPORTANT]
 > #### What is the role of DSPy in this workflow?
+> DSPy performs entity disambiguation to enable us to match and merge similar entities from the two datasets,
+> as per the problem statement below:
-> _"Given an entity from source 1, find the exact match from source 2, and obtain an ID mapping
+> _"Given an entity from source 1, find the exact match from source 2, and obtain an ID mapping_
-> between the two datasets, so that we can merge the data from source 2 into source 1."_
+> _between the two datasets, so that we can merge the data from source 2 into source 1."_

-Once the dataset is enriched and persisted to a new JSON file, we can then use it to enrich the original mentorship graph with the metadata from the Nobel Prize API, creating a knowledge graph that can answer more useful and complex queries about the laureates and their mentorship relationships.
+Once the dataset is enriched and persisted to a new JSON file, we can then use it to update the original mentorship graph with the metadata from the Nobel Prize API, creating a richer knowledge graph that can answer more useful and complex queries about the laureates and their mentorship relationships.

 ## Why DSPy?

-[DSPy](https://dspy.ai/) is a declarative framework for building composable and compound (multi-step) AI applications in a way that seamlessly integrates with non-AI workflows, such as data engineering.
+[DSPy](https://dspy.ai/) is a declarative framework for building composable and compound AI applications in a way that seamlessly integrates with non-AI workflows, such as data engineering.
-We'll show how DSPy is able to do the entity resolution task in a very concise way, and highlight the key abstractions and primitives it uses that makes this possible.
+We'll show how DSPy is able to do the entity disambiguation task in a very concise way, and highlight the key abstractions and primitives it uses that makes this possible.

 ---